FAQs

 Biodiversity Net Gain (BNG) is a requirement that makes sure habitats for wildlife are left in a measurably better state than they were before development.

 Buffer zones and larger areas within the Solar Development Sites provide opportunities for habitat creation, specifically for the benefit of wildlife.
-We will set out details in the outline Landscape and Ecological Management Plan (oLEMP) to be included within the DCO Application.
-The Application will also include a Biodiversity Net Gain Report which will set out the gains that we propose.
+The Application also includes a Biodiversity Net Gain (BNG) Report which sets out that Light Valley Solar is likely to deliver a biodiversity gain of at least 70% BNG, including 78.58% for habitats, 73% for hedgerows and 10.42% for watercourses, based on current design proposals.

 -